TRIQS/triqs/doc/about.rst

  O. Parcollet (IPhT, CEA-Saclay) and M. Ferrero (CPHT, Ecole Polytechique).

-It is supported by ERC under Grant Number XXX.
+It is supported by ERC under Grant Number 278472.

 We acknowledge contributions from an increasing number of colleagues: